 Field-hunting tip

-Look in metasedimentary rocks, hydrothermal veins country — that is the host setting where cymrite typically forms.
+Look in metasedimentary rocks, hydrothermal veins country, the host setting where cymrite typically forms.
 If you start seeing quartz, albite, baryte in float, you are in the right ground.
 Field specimens usually show a platy crystals, micaceous masses habit, so train your eye for that shape before scanning the outcrop.